Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Set-AzureADContactManager.md

 # Set-AzureADContactManager

 ## SYNOPSIS
-Updates the contact's manager in Azure Active Directory
+Updates the manager for a contact.

 ## SYNTAX